DicksenT/neurabox-v0.1/README.md

 I'm actively hardening the isolation model and plan to move to true hardware-level sandboxing.

+## What next?

+- harden up the sandbox, may change to firecracker
+- Agents integration
+- encrypt audit
+- cloud-based

 ## Privacy & telemetry

 The binary sends no code or prompts to any server besides the AI provider you configure.
 Audit logs are stored locally in `audit.log`. telemetry just for statistic purpose will not be sold or set to public